-The project is currently delayed because Clemente Soto Velez (CSV) is still awaiting approval from the New York City Department of Buildings (DOB) and the Fire Department of New York City (FDNY) of the building wide fire alarm system installation design at CSV's premises at 107 Suffolk Street.
-In addition, CSV still has not been able to obtain a letter of no objection from DOB for CSV's premises design at 107 Suffolk Street.
+The project is currently delayed because Clemente Soto Velez (CSV) is still awaiting approval from the Fire Department of New York City (FDNY) of the building wide fire alarm system installation design at CSV's premises at 107 Suffolk Street.
+CSV is working on obtaining FDNY approval which is expected to be received in the first quarter of 2019.
 LMDC has been working with various city agencies to elicit a determination as to whether this project will move forward.
-No funds from this activity have been spent during the past quarter.
+No funds from this activity have been spent during the past quarter and the project agreement will not be extended unless and until the FDNY approval is obtained.
+Furthermore, a subsequent Department of Buildings approval will also be required for the project to proceed.